alvi83252-dot/The-CRUDs---HackSussex/README.md

 # Future Improvements

-With more time, BinFinder could be extended with:
+With more time, BinBuddy could be extended with:
 •	real-time reporting dashboards for councils
 •	stronger moderation tools
 •	route planning to the nearest suitable bin